-Launch the wizard from Start > All Programs > Veritas > Veritas Storage Foundation > Configuration Wizards > VVR Security Service Configuration Wizard or, on Windows 2012 operating systems, from the Apps menu in the Start screen.
+Launch the VVR Security Service Configuration Wizard from the Apps menu on the Start screen.

 Optionally, run vxsascfg.exe from the command prompt.

 Veritas recommends that you configure the VxSAS service now.
 Once correctly configured, it is not necessary to reconfigure a host unless you want to change the account name or the password.